Multi-patch epidemic models with general exposed and infectious periods: Model description

 In the homogeneous population model, where $L=1$, \eqref{eq:balance} tells us that in the unique patch, $S^N(t) + E^N(t) + I^N(t) + R^N(t)=N$, hence $\Upsilon^N(t)$ is the same, irrespective of the value of $\gamma$.
 The rationale of this form of the infection rate is as follows.
 Each infectious individual meets others at rate $\beta$.
 Since we assume that the individual who is met is chosen uniformly at random in the whole population, he/she is susceptible with probability $S^N(t)/N$.
 In that case, the encounter results in a new infection with probability $p$.
 If we let $\lambda=\beta\times p$, we find the above formula $\lambda_i\Upsilon^N_i(t)$ for the rate of new infections in case $L=1$.
 Now, consider the case $L>1$.
 We do not factorize $\lambda$ into $\beta\times p$ anymore, or equivalently do as if $p=1$.

 In order to make the role of the parameter $\gamma$ transparent, let us define $B^N_i(t) =S_i^N(t) + E_i^N(t) + I_i^N(t) + R_i^N(t)$, the total population in the patch $i$, and rewrite

 In the case $\gamma=1$, the rate of encounters of individuals in patch $i$ by a given infectious is given as $\lambda_i$ for an infectious of the same patch, and equal to $\lambda_i\kappa_{ii'}$ for an infectious from patch $i'$, whatever the total population in patch $i$ at time $t$ may be.
-In case $\gamma=0$, the same rate is proportional to $B^N_i(t)$, the total population of patch $i$ at time $t$.
+This factor gets multiplied by the probability that a randomly chosen individual in patch $i$ be susceptible, which equals $S^N_i(t)/B^N_i(t)$.
+In the case $\gamma=0$, the same rate is proportional to $B^N_i(t)$, the total population of patch $i$ at time $t$.
 In the intermediate cases, the rate lies between those two extremes.
 The case $\gamma=1$ seems to be used in most spatial epidemics models.
 The values of $\lambda_i$'s can correct for the different densities of population of the various patches, resulting in more or less encounters.
 Indeed, we believe that the rate of encounters by any individual is very different in a densely populated area, from what it is in a desert.
 However, especially in the stochastic model, the population size in each patch may fluctuate significantly, which we believe is a good motivation for using a model with $\gamma<1$.
+Our model is probably new in the cases $0<\gamma<1$.
+It is one possible way of interpolating between the two extreme cases $\gamma=1$ and $\gamma=0$.

 We shall prove the FLLN for any value of $\gamma\in[0,1]$, and the FCLT only for $\gamma\in[0,1)$ in the general case, and for all $\gamma\in[0,1]$ in the case that infections are only local, i.e., $\kappa_{i\ell} =0$ for $i\neq \ell$.
 The reason for this restriction is that in the case $\gamma=1$ and $\sum_{\ell\not=i}\kappa_{i\ell}>0$, we are not able to establish the estimate \eqref{eq:esimhatUps} in Lemma \ref{estimhatUps} below.